pulumi/docs/content/blog/pulumiup-global-cloud-iac-platform-engineering-ai-conference/index.md

 - **"[Using Automation API to Deploy a BYOC SaaS](https://conference.pulumi.com/talks/using-automation-api-to-deploy-a-byoc-saas/)"** by Abhay Bothra (Co-Founder & CTO, Fennel AI) shares insights about how Fennel has created a one-click setup for updating customer environments by leveraging Pulumi automation API.
 - **"[Industrialize the Configuration of Your GitHub Repositories With IaC](https://conference.pulumi.com/talks/industrialize-the-configuration-of-your-github-repositories-with-iac/)"** by Alexandre Nédélec (Software Engineer, Avanade) will live code using the GitHub, Azure native, and Azure AD Pulumi providers to create a GitHub repository and configure its pipeline to deploy to Azure using OpenID Connect.
 - **[Panel Discussion: "Infrastructure as Code — Can We Do Better?"](https://conference.pulumi.com/talks/infrastructure-as-code-can-we-do-better/)** featuring Joe Duffy (Pulumi), Brian Grant (Stealth), Elad Ben-Israel (Winglang), Adam Jacob (System Initiative), and Luke Hoban (Pulumi) will discuss the past, the present, and the future of Infrastructure as Code and the overall infrastructure technologies.

-{{< figure alt="Panelists of Infrastructure as Code - Can we do better?" src="./pulumiup_2024-infrastructure-as-code.png" caption="Panel: Infrastructure as Code - Can we do better?" width=100% >}}

 ## Workshops and Hands-On Learning